heindetotverreorg/scrollee/README.md

-# Scrollee
+# Scrollee, get your feeds from whereveree
 Manage scrapers and feeds to provide a single scrolling experience of your interests

-# Scrollee, get your feeds from whereveree

 # Concept
  - Login